GoyalLab/Zonation_Analysis/README.md

 ```
     source(paste0(extScriptsdir, "etazonefunction.R"))
 ```
 4. Run the etazone.R script.
 This will subset Seurat object data based on the three conditions and run the seurat normalization pipeline.
 It will output multiple subfolders to be used later on.
+5. Run the eucdist.R script next.

 ## Step 2: Generate the Normalized Mean Gene Expression Matrix and Sorted Gene Expression based on Variation across Zones